edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

     handled.

-    If you have not already created the desired manged rule, you can save your Security Application Manager configuration, [create a managed rule](Managed-Rules.htm#ManagedRuleAdministration), edit
+    If you have not already created the desired manged rule, you can save your Security Application configuration, [create a managed rule](Managed-Rules.htm#ManagedRuleAdministration), edit
-    your Security Application Manager configuration, and then resume this procedure.
+    your Security Application configuration, and then resume this procedure.

     i.
 From the **Rules** section, click **Managed